nngogol/PySimpleGUIDocGen/db - Copy/readme.md

 ### Methods

+```
 Update some of the element's settings

-```
 Update(values=None,
     disabled=None,
     set_to_index=None,
     scroll_to_index=None,
     visible=None)
 ```

-Parameter Descriptions:

 |Name|Meaning|
 |---|---|